louismitc/fern_portfolio/pages/about.md

 #### skills

-Though my work in social media communications, I’ve managed to get good at a few things.
-I’m great at working though content planning, in both the long and short term.
+Through my work in social media communications, I’ve managed to get good at a few things.
+I’m great at working through content planning, in both the long and short term.

 From a production perspective, I’m great at storyboarding, scripting, production logistics, and most parts of post production.
 I also used to work in music production so I’m pretty good at anything music/audio related for your projects.